-Primary completion dates for pivotal trials are in 2019/2020; however, some preliminary safety data have been presented.
-The molecule is (so far) considered safe and well-tolerated with some indication of benefit in patients with SMA.8,10
+Primary completion dates for pivotal trials were completed in 2019/2020; however, with safety data being presented.
+The molecule is considered safe and well-tolerated with indication of benefit in patients with SMA.8,10

 1. Maretina MA, Zheleznyakova GY, Lanko KM, Egorova AA, Baranov VS, Kiselev AV.
 Molecular Factors Involved in Spinal Muscular Atrophy Pathways as Possible Disease-Modifying Candidates.
 Curr Genomics.
 2018;19(5):339-355. doi:10.2174/1389202919666180101154916